KennySchl/obdocs/README.md

 # Welcome to the Old School Bot Wiki!

-## Welcome to the Old School Bot Wiki!

 Old School Bot is a discord bot based around Old School RuneScape.
 It has fun and useful commands, such as showing your account stats or simulating the loot from monsters and clues

 ## Minions